MGabr/junit-json-snapshot-testing/README.md

 ## Example

-1. Write a test like
+1. Write a snapshot test like the following.
     ```java
     package com.example;